Crypto713/BRSTx/README.md

 # BRSTx

-BRSTx is a Secret Society focusing an various projects.
+BRSTx is a Secret Society focusing an various WEBdev projects.